georgepar/python-performance-tutorial/README.md

 To get a sense of the effectiveness of this techniques, initial benchmarks show ~30x-40x speedup in execution time.

-## CPU Flame Graphs
+## Flame Graphs

 The first step when optimizating an application is profiling.
 By profiling we can focus on parts of the code that are more time consuming and focus on them to get maximum performance gains by spending minimum effort.
-There are many profiling tools for Python (cProfile, PyCharm's integrated profiler etc.) but I recommend using [Uber's pyflame](https://github.com/uber/pyflame).
+There are many profiling tools for Python (cProfile, PyCharm's integrated profiler etc.) but I recommend using Flame Graphs, which are a visual and intuitive profiling tool.
+Note that Flame Graphs are not specific to python, but can be also be used for C/C++, Java, node.js etc.

+To this purpose we can use [Uber's pyflame](https://github.com/uber/pyflame).
 Pyflame is fast, simple to use and can generate flamegraph parseable profiling data.

 Flame Graphs are a visualization for sampled stack traces, which allows hot code-paths to be identified quickly.
 Here's an example.
 Github markdown doesn't allow full rendering of SVGs for security purposes, but if you clone the repo and open the SVGs in your browser the boxes should be clickable and you should be able to zoom in/out: